symbol/symbol-docs/source/getting-started/setup-workstation.rst

 Setting up your workstation
 ###########################

+.. note:: Not a developer?
+Download our :doc:`client <../wallets>` to manage XYM and issue transactions.

-This first guide will walk you through a step-by-step installation of the required tools to start developing with |codename|.
+This first guide will walk you through a step-by-step installation of the required tools to **start developing applications** on |codename|.

 We will be using the **test network**, which uses the same technology and features of the future main public network.
-You can use the testnet to experiment with the offered |codename|'s transaction set in a live network without the loss of valuable assets.
+The testnet allows developers to experiment with the offered |codename|'s transaction set in a live network without the loss of valuable assets.

 .. _setup-creating-a-test-account: